MaayanLab/clustergrammer/README.md

 net.write_json_to_file('viz', 'json/mult_view.json', 'no-indent')
 ```

 The python script [make_clustergrammer.py](make_clustergrammer.py) generates the visualization jsons for the examples pages.
-You can modify the script to make a visualization from your own file'
+You can modify the script to make a visualization from your own file and find out more about the API below.

 ## Clustergrammer Python Module API
 The python module, [clustergrammer.py](clustergrammer), allows users to upload a matrix, normalize or filter data, and make a visualization json for clustergrammer.js - see [example workflow](#example-workflow) and [make_clustergrammer.py](make_clustergrammer.py) for examples.